Learn how to set up the Kandji API in Postman.

 Import Kandji API Collection into Postman

-Follow these steps for an easy method for importing all available Kandji API requests into Postman.
+Follow these steps to easily import all available Kandji API requests into Postman.

 When new Kandji API commands are added, you will need to import the Kandji API again to have these new commands available in the Collection.